 The Authority staff convened an Independent Review Panel (IRP) to review and comment on the Finance Options Report.
 Eight nationally and internationally recognized experts with a balance of academic and practical experience regarding public financing were recruited.
-First meeting was held November 2003.
+Two public meetings were held, November 2003 and May 2004, in addition to six conference calls.
+The Panel produced a Panel Report in May 2004.